top of page

 Special Education Classroom or

-2. The student has been suspended or expelled in their home district.
+1. The student has been expelled in their home district for any of the reasons identified in Idaho Code §33-205(1).

-5. It is determined that information on the Open Enrollment Application has been misrepresented or was
+4. It is determined that information on the Open Enrollment Application has been misrepresented or was incomplete.

 Revocation of Open Enrollment